alpinejs/alpine/packages/docs/src/en/directives/effect.md

 When this component is loaded, the `x-effect` expression will be run and "Hello" will be logged into the console.

-Because Alpine knows about any property references contained within `x-effect`, when the button is clicked and `label` is changed", the effect will be re-triggered and "Hello World!" will be logged to the console.
+Because Alpine knows about any property references contained within `x-effect`, when the button is clicked and `label` is changed, the effect will be re-triggered and "Hello World!" will be logged to the console.